Lotud: Accounts by Arab and Western scholars

-This is one of the earliest records of Dusun clothing culture recorded by al-Idrisi in 1154 AD or the 12th century, and the culture of the ancient Dusun community changed over time.
-A document by the Yuan Dynasty historian Wang Dayuan, titled Daoyi Zhilüe, is said to have been written in 1350 AD, providing interesting data on the heyday of the Kingdom of Muja, or Poni.
-The record is about the residents of Longshan (Dragon Mountain), or Mount Kinabalu, where the surrounding area is referred to as a flat land area that is quite cold but comfortable.
-The residents, in the area, both women and men, like to decorate themselves, where their hair is bunned and their waists are wrapped in colorful cloth.
+This is one of the earliest records of Dusun clothing culture recorded by al-Idrisi in 1154 AD, or the 12th century, and the culture of ancient Dusun communities changed over time.
+A document by Yuan Dynasty historian Wang Dayuan, titled Daoyi Zhilüe, is said to have been written in 1350 AD, providing interesting data on the heyday of the Kingdom of Muja, or Poni.
+The record is about the residents of Longshan (Dragon Mountain), or Mount Kinabalu, in which the surrounding area is referred to as a flat-land area that is quite cold but comfortable.
+The residents in the area, both women and men, like to decorate themselves, whose hair is bunned and their waists are wrapped in colorful cloth.
 Surprisingly, there are residents in the area who are Buddhists and have relations with the Chinese, whether through marriage or trade.
 This is deemed unsurprising because, during this period, the ancient Dusun community had close relations with China and began to absorb agrarian culture from China.
 The rapidly growing agrarian culture of this period likely shifted much of ancient Dusun society away from its maritime roots.
 The king who ruled the Kingdom of Muja, or Poni, during this period was Maharaja Karna (Ben Randawi, 2019).

 Culture

 Traditional attire

-The Lotud ethnic group has 3 types of traditional clothing, namely;
+The Lotud ethnic group has 3 types of traditional clothing, namely: